-Within the multifocal lens category there are various types of multifocal lens you can opt for, these include trifocal, bifocal and extended depth of focus lenses.
-Each of these have their own benefits which your surgeon will happily discuss in depth with you at your initial consultation.
+Within the multifocal lenses category, there are various types of multifocal lens you can opt for, including trifocal, bifocal and extended depth of focus lenses.
+Each of these has its own benefits, which your surgeon will happily discuss in depth with you at your initial consultation.

 There are also lenses available called toric lenses – both the monofocal and multifocal lenses are available in toric form.
 These lenses are often used for patients who have astigmatism to a significant degree.